pnikhare/sorting-algorithms-analysis/README.md

 1. Datasets to generate : Number of datasets for which average to be taken.
 2. How many numbers in each dataset : It is the maximum number of elements in each dataset from which inputs are taken.
 Give a number more or equal to 50,000

+#### Note: This step is optional if user wants to use the data set files provided as part of code submission.

-Note : For large dataset, testing might take more time for calculating the average execution time of each sorting algorithm
+#### Note : For large dataset, testing might take more time for calculating the average execution time of each sorting algorithm

 ### Step 2.
 Execute a specific algorithm or all the algorithms and then compare their performances.